-Believe me, no one wanted to love Gathering Blue more than I did, but I’m afraid I’m going to have to announce that the second book in the Giver Quartet is not very good.
-Not very good at all.
+Believe me, no one wanted to love Gathering Blue more than I did, but I just didn’t enjoy the second book in the Giver Quartet.

 I’m shocked, particularly as the Giver was such a masterpiece.
-I was convinced this would be the first series of books since Harry Potter that has truly captured my imagination but it was just a little bit terrible.
-I know it’s a companion and not a sequel, but it still had zero characterisation, a very basic plot and was insultingly tedious.
+I was convinced this would be the first series of books since Harry Potter that has truly captured my imagination, but it was just a little bit… not good.

 The story follows Kira, a young teen with a twisted leg who is exceptionally good at embroidery.
 Her mother dies at the beginning of the novel and as her disability stops her from helping out with day-to-day tasks, the people of the village want to throw her into the wilderness to fend for herself.
 However, she is saved by the village Council who decide to take her on board as their official embroiderer due to her innate skill.
 What ensues is a tale of unconcealed oppression depicted as a plot twist and lots and lots (and lots) of detailed descriptions of thread.

-This review might sound a little harsh but that is only because I feel so incredibly let down by Lois Lowry.
+I feel so incredibly let down by Lois Lowry.
 What the heck happened from the first book to the second?
-How has an incredibly beautiful first novel descended into YA trash?
+How has an incredibly beautiful first novel descended into, dare I say it, YA trash?